tjltjl/randomix/README.md

         more_keys = keyer((3, 2))  # Get keys with a shape

+Note that you should not pass a keyer around jit borders or vmap lambdas or anything like that; just pass the split keys.

 Open question: would it be convenient to just mirror *all* the `jax.random` methods that take key as an argument to this class?